darrenldl/docfd/README.md

 To use literal `?`, `(`, `)` or `|`, a backslash (`\`) needs to be placed in front of the character.

-A search expression is a sequence of tokens where a token is one of:
+A search phrase is a sequence of tokens where a token is one of:

 - Unannotated (fuzzy match, e.g. `hello` means fuzzy match `hello`)
 - `'tok` (`'` prefix means exact match the token)
 - `^tok` (`^` prefix means prefix match the token)
 - `tok$` (`$` suffix means suffix match the token)
+- `~` (explicit spaces, i.e. contiguous sequence of spaces, tabs, etc)

 For `'`, `^`, `$` to be considered annotation markers, there cannot be space between the marker and token, e.g. `^abc` means "prefix match `abc`", but `^ abc` means "fuzzy match `^` and fuzzy match `abc`".

+Tokens that are not separated by spaces, operators, or  parentheses are treated specially, we call these linked tokens.
+For example, `12`, `:`, `30` are linked in `12:30`, but not in `12 : 30`.
+Linked tokens have a much stricter search distance by default, e.g. in `12:30`, Docfd will search for `:` only up to a few tokens away from `12`, and so on.
+This allows user to state intention of reduced fuzziness.

+To link spaces to tokens, one needs to be make use of `~`.
+For example, to search for "John Smith" ("John" and "Smith" separated by some number of spaces), one can use `John~Smith` to establish linkage.

 Search is asynchronous, specifically:
 - Editing of search field is not blocked by search progress